ggioffreda/glued-common/README.md

 If not provided the data layer will be created with an empty configuration.

 For a real life example have a look at the
-[GluedJS Store](https://github.com/ggioffreda/glued-store).
+[Glue Store](https://github.com/ggioffreda/glued-store).
 Its server makes use of this and the message bus initialisation below.

 Example: